Realistic3D-MIUN/EPINET-Lite/README.md

 ## 🚀 Usage

-- Each python main script corresponds to one of the papers:
+- Each Python main script corresponds to one of the papers:
   - `EPINET_C.py`, `EPINET_CD_train.py`, `EPINET_DC_train.py`, , `EPINET_D_train.py` from Light-Weight EPINET - IEEE MMSP 2022
   - `EPINASNET_A_train.py` and `EPINASNET_A_train.py` from REDARTS - IEEE TECTI 2025
   - `EPINET-Lite_train.py` from IEEE MMSP 2025